Navigation Keys: A Bridge Between Three Worlds

-This is the story of how we analysed the problem, researched alternatives, and arrived at a solution built around a single idea: navigation keys as the common language between all three worlds.
+This is the story of arriving at a surprisingly simple solution: a typed navigation key as the common language between all three worlds, and a single Navigator interface that speaks it.

 AtlasNavigation → scoped to a full feature